 LISTEN/NOTIFY

 Postgres’ LISTEN/NOTIFY is a pub/sub system.
 When changes happen in your database, you can send notifications to a channel in Postgres.
-Other processes can listen for notifications on that channel and react to the changes.
+Other processes can listen for notifications on that channel and react to changes.

 LISTEN/NOTIFY offers at-most-once delivery.
 If a consumer is not subscribed when a notification is sent, or a consumer fails to process a notification, the notification is lost.
 So LISTEN/NOTIFY is limited to simple use cases.